 Kim knew the journey she was setting out on wouldn’t be easy – but she also knew that the Program worked, and this time she would give it her all.

 “It was July 2016.
 Christmas was coming up.
 I had booked a cruise in January and then Easter would be around the corner.
 It was going to be a challenge to get through all that, but I didn’t want to put it off.
 I was determined.
 I thought, if I can lose weight over these big events, then I can reach Goal and maintain it forever.”

-Chocolate and hot chips were Kim’s favourite go-to treats, so she swapped them for WW Bars and a handful of mixed nuts.
+Chocolate and hot chips were Kim’s favourite go-to treats, so she swapped them for low-Point bars and a handful of mixed nuts.
 She started buying more fresh food and less packaged products and had fresh fruit every day.